movalex/fusion/Scripts/Comp/DEV/MD/ToolTagger.md

 _Description:_

-This is a companion script to the `ToolManager`.
+This is a companion script to the `Tool Comment Manager`.
 This script operates with comp data, and does not change tool comments at all.
 The idea belongs to @PingKing, here's his proof of concept video: [https://www.youtube.com/watch?v=RmlzyVVHkIM](https://www.youtube.com/watch?v=RmlzyVVHkIM).
 You can group different tools by assigning a special tag to them.
 The main difference with ToolManager - you can assign any number of tags to the same tool.
-So you can manage, say, `Merge1` and `Merge2` with tag "Merges", and `Merge1`, `Merge3` and `Merge4` with different tag.
+So you can manage, say, `Merge1` and `Merge2` with tag "Merges", and `Merge1`, `Merge3` and `Merge4` with some different tag.
 This would be virtually impossible to do with a comment driven script.
-Unfortunately, unlike ToolManager, there won't be any visual representation of the tagged tools in a flow.
+Unfortunately, unlike Too Comment lManager, there won't be any visual representation of the tagged tools in a flow.

 List of the comments will be shown in the middle section.
 If the text field is empty, the script will be managing tools of the same ID.